Business for Sale, Would I Buy It? | Ballroom Dance Studio

-And the other challenge is, of course, they want you to first pay them $175,000 to acquire the business, which means that you’re going to be working for the first three and a half years for free.
-And there’s very few people with enough passion for what they do to work for three and a half years for free before they start getting paid at the same rate as your average coffee shop employee.
+The other challenge is, of course, they want you to first pay them $175,000 to acquire the business, which means that you’re going to be working for the first three and a half years for free.
+And there are very few people with enough passion for what they do to work for three and a half years for free before they start getting paid at the same rate as your average coffee shop employee.
 So I think this is going to be a very tough sell at this price.
 If they were willing to sell it for maybe $50,000, then they might be able to find somebody who is going to be interested in taking it over.
 Or like I said, if this business was three or four times the size, there might be buyers, a bigger buyer pool interested, who would be willing to buy it and run it, even if they weren’t dancers or dance teachers themselves.
-But this kind of business at this size is very tough to sell just because there’s so few people who have the money to invest and the interest to work at that pay level for years and years.
+But this kind of business at this size is very tough to sell just because there are so few people who have the money to invest and the interest to work at that pay level for years and years.
 So I wish them luck.
 But I think this is going to be a tough sell.

 Spread the word: